This one image explains what’s happening at the anti-racism protests

-On Sunday, Richard Grant, an Army veteran and an aspiring photographer, went out to the protests in his community of Long Beach, California, as citizens amassed to decry the senseless and brutal murder of George Floyd when Minneapolis police officer Derek Chauvin asphyxiated him by grinding his knee into his neck.
+On Sunday, Richard Grant, an Army veteran and an aspiring photographer, went out to the protests in his community of Long Beach, California, as citizens amassed to decry the senseless and brutal killing of George Floyd when Minneapolis police officer Derek Chauvin asphyxiated him by grinding his knee into his neck.

 As Grant would describe the scene in an Instagram caption, “A man stands with his child in front of the police during demonstrations Sunday in downtown Long Beach.
 Police pointed rubber bullet guns to get crowds to back away.”
 He elaborated, “This man stood with his child most of the time until the police started using concussive grenades but they never fired on him but did occasionally pointed [sic] their rubber bullet guns towards him.”

-Grant’s photo, posted Monday, has rocketed around the internet, an immediately iconic image of the highly militarized police forces facing off with peaceful protestors around the United States and often the instigators of any violence we’re witnessing.
+Grant’s photo, posted Monday, has rocketed around the internet, an immediately iconic image of the highly militarized police forces facing off with peaceful protesters around the United States and often the instigators of any violence we’re witnessing.
 As of this writing Tuesday morning, it has more than 181,000 likes on Twitter and almost 83,000 retweets.

 This is probably the most impactful picture I have ever taken. #JusticeForGeorgeFloyd #LongBeach #LongBeachProtest #BlackLivesMatter pic.twitter.com/blPWQonGwO